EvanSeven007/ReeseBot/README.md

 # ReeseBot

-This is a chess engine built entirely in Rust, using classic minimax with alpha-beta pruning and a quiescience search.
+This is a chess engine built entirely in Rust, using classic minimax with alpha-beta pruning and iterative deepening with a quiescience search.

 ## To Play